-In addition to the SJP application form, applicants must submit the following supplemental material (one electronic copy of each, collated by section A-E.)
+Please submit an electronic copy of your application form along with the following supplemental material (one electronic copy of each, identified by section A-E).

 A. Statement (not to exceed 1,000 words) describing your journalistic experience and professional goals, and explaining how this fellowship will benefit your career.
 (To be provided by all applicants.)

 B. A list of science courses taken after high school and a brief description of any science laboratory or research experience you have had.
 (To be provided by all applicants.)

 C. Four samples of your science writing or editing.
 Samples must be in English and submitted as PDFs.
 At least two samples should have been published within the last two years.
 Do not send works-in-progress or other unpublished works or elaborate presentations such as complete books, newspapers, magazines, or scrapbooks.
 Broadcast samples should be 30 minutes or less.
 Editors or broadcast directors should include brief descriptions of their involvement with each story.
 (To be provided by all applicants.)

 D. A brief statement describing your proficiency in English.
 (To be provided by all applicants whose first language is not English.)

 E. Two confidential letters of recommendation, mailed or e-mailed by the evaluators directly to the Logan Science Journalism Program at the MBL (email@example.com), no later than March 1.
 Where possible, one letter should be from a current or recent supervisor of your professional work.